New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Conclusion

 \section{Conclusion}

-In this paper, we systematically investigate how heavy-tailedness and function class complexity affect several statistical learning procedures, including nonparametric least squares regression, deep Huber regression, deep quantile regression, and other general empirical risk minimization.
+We have systematically investigated how heavy-tailedness and function class complexity affect several statistical learning procedures, including nonparametric least squares regression, deep Huber regression, deep quantile regression, and other general empirical risk minimization.
 By relaxing restrictive regularity assumptions commonly imposed in the literature, we extend theoretical guarantees to more general and realistic settings.
 Our refined analysis builds upon a suite of new results in empirical process theory.
 Specifically, we relax classical assumptions, enabling our framework to accommodate heavy-tailed distributions, non-square-integrable and non-Donsker classes, as well as approximation errors.
-These advancements enhance the flexibility and applicability of empirical process theory, making it better suited for modern statistical models and data sets.

 \thesection{S\arabic{section}} \thetheorem{S\arabic{theorem}} \theproposition{S\arabic{proposition}} \theequation{S\arabic{equation}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}

 \counterwithin{figure}{section} \counterwithin{theorem}{section} \counterwithin{table}{section}